stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 Also after the handshake is completed *sendprovhdr* message should be sent instead of *sendheaders*.

 *sendprovhdr* message is a message just as *sendheaders* is and it is just another message type to distinguish between those two.
-Also it will contain height from which we prefer having proven headers over normal headers.
+It will also contain the height from which we prefer having proven headers over normal headers.